hphelion/documentation/commercial/GA1/commercial.sirius-cli-workflow.md

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>

+##Configure HP 3PAR Storeserv as a storage backend with Brocade Zone Manager {#config-brocade}

+HP Helion OpenStack&reg; 1.1 supports Brocade FC Zone Manager.
+You can add the Brocade Zone Manager to cinder.conf to enable Fibre Channel Zone Manager.
+Also, you can configure HP 3PAR as storage backend with Brocade Zone Manager.

+For more information, see  [HP Helion OpenStack&reg; 1.1 Block Storage (Cinder): Auto-zoning - Brocade Fibre Channel Zone Manager]( /helion/openstack/services/volume/Fibre/)

 ##Reconfigure and update cloud {#reconfigure-update}

 1. [Generate StoreVirtual backend configuration JSON](#generate-storevirtual-config)